The Haitian Revolution vs. Other Revolutions

 Leaders

-Unlike may other revolutions, the leaders of the Haitian Revolution vere diverse.
+Distinct from many other revolutions, the leaders of the Haitian Revolution were diverse.

 Statement

-"While there were similarities, the Haitian Revolution was distinct from other revolutions of the time becuase of its nature as a slave revolt."
+"While there were similarities, the Haitian Revolution was distinct from other revolutions of the time because of its nature as a slave revolt, its immediate success in achieving the goal of ending slavery, and its diverse leadership and unique international support."